 Given The Alchemist’s enduring (eventual) popularity, you might be surprised to learn it’s not yet been adapted for the big screen.
 Coelho was reluctant to sell the rights, believing that “a book has life of its own inside the reader’s mind” (or some hippie shit like that), and film adaptations rarely live up to the book.
 But, over time, he “opened his mind” to the possibility (and, I’d imagine, the piles of money offered that got bigger and bigger – even hippies can’t resist the lure of fat stacks).
 Warner Bros bought the rights in 2003, but the project stalled for several years.
 Then, in 2008, Harvey Weinstein announced that he had bought the rights and would produce the film himself.
 By 2015, he’d secured a director, and a lead actor, but then… well, yeah.
-Weinstein had some other shit going on.
-He ain’t going to be producing anything for a while.
 So, Coelho keeps the money, and he doesn’t have to see his magnum opus butchered on the big screen by a notorious sexual predator.
-Everyone’s a winner!
+Everyone’s a winner.

 I can see why hippies love The Alchemist.
 I was right in my suspicion: there’s a lot of spirituality and listening to your heart and all that guff.
 I’m definitely too cynical for this book – or maybe the book is too earnest, whichever you prefer.
 As the New York Times said, it’s more self-help than literature.
 I’d describe it as The Secret meets The Divine Comedy.
 The main tick in its column is that it’s an all-ages read, as far as I can tell, so if you’re looking to cheer up a stressed-out kid this would be a good one to read out loud to them.
 If you’re reading it alone… well, at least it’ll be over quickly.
 And maybe you’re not dead inside like me, so you might even enjoy it.